dbindel/cam-handbook/handbook.md

 Take classes both semesters.

-By the end of your fall semester, you must have chosen your Committee Chair and your full committee (minimum of three members including your Chair).
+By the end of your fall semester, you must have chosen your full committee (minimum of three members including your Chair).
 You will need to submit this request online in Student Center.
 Your advisor, the DGS, and GFA will receive an email to sign off on the request.
 Begin exploring research topics for the coming spring and/or summer.

 During the spring semester your research should now be underway.